rexhammer98/ytu012024/README.md

 With my results, I increased the adequate working time during the day by creating ideal individual working values and using the feedback system.

 This repostery is used for thesis.

+PS: Every individual can run "monitoring.py" and create his/her dataset according to actions.
+Dataset which used in thesis is not added in this repostery because of ethical concerns.